vladfaust/unity-wakatime/README.md

 ## Installation

 1. Copy `Plugins` folder into your project Assets
-2. Go to `Window/WakaTime` in Editor and set API key (grab one from https://wakatime.com/settings/account)
+2. Go to `Window/WakaTime` in the Editor and insert your API key (grab one from https://wakatime.com/settings/account)
+3. Press `Save Preferences`
-3. Check if `"Unity"` editor appears at https://wakatime.com/api/v1/users/current/user_agents (may be a bit delayed)
+4. Check if `"Unity"` editor appears at https://wakatime.com/api/v1/users/current/user_agents (may be a bit delayed)
-4. Enjoy!
+5. Enjoy!

 ## Usage